-The tenant is allowed to copy any such document at no cost to the tenant.
-If the PHA does not make the document available for examination upon request by the complainant, the PHA may not rely on such document at the grievance hearing.

-- B. The right to be represented by counsel or other person chosen as the tenant's representative and to have such person make statements on the tenant's behalf. - C. The right to a private hearing unless the complainant requests a public hearing. - D. The right to present evidence and arguments in support of the tenant's complaint, to refute evidence relied on by the PHA or project management, and to confront and cross-examine all witnesses upon whose testimony or information the PHA or project management relies. - E. A decision based solely and exclusively upon the fact presented at the hearing [24 CFR 966.56(b)].
+- If the PHA does not make the document available for examination upon request by the complainant, the PHA may not rely on such document at the grievance hearing. - B. The right to be represented by counsel or any other person chosen as the tenant's representative, at the tenant's expense, and to have such person make statements on the tenant's behalf. - C. The right to a private hearing unless the tenant requests a public hearing. - D. The right to present evidence and arguments in support of the tenant's complaint, to refute evidence relied on by the PHA or project management, and to confront and cross-examine all witnesses upon whose testimony or information the PHA or project management relies. - E. A decision based solely and exclusively upon the fact presented at the hearing [24 CFR 966.56(b)].

 The hearing is conducted informally by the hearing officer.
-The PHA and the tenant must be given the opportunity to present oral or documentary evidence pertinent to the facts and issues raised by the complaint, and to question any witnesses.
+The PHA and the tenant must be given the opportunity to present oral or documentary evidence pertinent to the facts and issues raised, and to question any witnesses.